Experimental measurement of quantum first-passage-time distributions: Abstract

 \section{Abstract}

 Classical First-Passage-Time Distributions (FPTDs) have been extensively studied both theoretically and experimentally.
 Their quantum counterparts—Quantum First-Passage-Time Distributions (QFPTDs)—remain largely unexplored and have deep implications for both fundamental physics and the development of emerging quantum technologies.
 We measure the first QFPTDs using a motional mode of a single trapped ion.
-We develop a novel composite-phase laser pulse sequence to perform tunable stroboscopic projective measurements of the motional state of a trapped ion.
-We measure QFPTDs of the ion energy when coupled to electric-field noise and establish a clear connection with its classical counterpart.
+We develop a novel composite-phase laser pulse sequence to perform tunable stroboscopic single-shot projective measurements of the motional state of a trapped ion.
+We measure QFPTDs of the ion energy when coupled to electric-field noise.
 The measurement protocol developed here is broadly applicable to other quantum systems and provides a powerful method for exploring a broad range of QFPTD phenomena.
 With these results we open a new field of experimental investigations of QFPT processes with potential future relevance to quantum search algorithms, unraveling connections between classical and quantum dynamics, and study of the quantum measurement problem.

-\textit{Introduction}—The first-passage time is typically defined as the time that a system dynamical observable is first measured to be outside a surviving domain.
+\textit{Introduction}---The first-passage time is typically defined as the first time that a system dynamical observable is measured to be outside a \textit{surviving domain}.
 Distributions of these times, known as First-Passage-Time Distributions (FPTDs), have a long history in science.
-They reveal individual trajectory dynamics that ensemble quantities fail to capture~\cite{sensing_advantage_2, sensinv_advantage_1, Redner_2001}, as exemplified by Schr{\"o}dinger's clarification of Millikan's oil drop experiment~\cite{Schroedinger_FPT}.
+They reveal individual trajectory dynamics that ensemble quantities may fail to capture~\cite{sensing_advantage_2, sensinv_advantage_1, Redner_2001}, as exemplified by Schr{\"o}dinger's clarification of Millikan's oil drop experiment~\cite{Schroedinger_FPT}.
 FPTDs have since been used in diverse areas such as in the study of activation in chemical and biological processes~\cite{Redner_2001, Hanggi_RevModPhys.62.251, activation_1, activation_2, activation_3}, current-switching in electronic transport structures~\cite{Teitsworth_PhysRevLett.109.026801, Teitsworth_EPJB_2019}, economics and market models~\cite{Market_FPT_1, Market_FPT_2, Market_FPT_3, Market_FPT_4}, and climate science~\cite{Stechmann_2014, Lucente_2022, Tesfay_2025}.